Anindya0207/javascript-algorithms/src/playground/Strivers/GraphTheories.md

 - `for(let i =0; i<neighbours.length; i++)` => again worst case this will run V times. one node can have worst case V - 1 neighbours.
 - `enqueue` is O(1)
 - So total TC = V * V * logV = E * logV where E = V* V. Why? because if there are V nodes and each node has an edge to V-1 other nodes then total number of edges  = V * V-1 right? so E = V*V
+- Note that since we are traversing all nodes hence we are multiplying V * V * logE unlike BFS. in BFS traversal, we used to visit one node once.

 ```